 Using Online Marketing to Grow Your Healthcare Practice

-Healthcare is a $1.7 trillion industry and growing, making setting up a healthcare practice very attractive.
+Healthcare is a ~9 trillion dollar industry and growing, making setting up a healthcare practice very attractive.
 At the same time, as the number of practitioners entering the market grows, vying for the attention of new clients or patients becomes more challenging.
 Enter online marketing to grow your healthcare practice.

 How can online marketing grow your healthcare practice?
 You can reach people anywhere, any time.
 If you can reach a person at the moment they need you, you are more likely to capture their business.
 One massage center owner started using marketing years ago when he realized people were thinking about massage in the evening after a long day sitting at a desk.
 With a combination of online advertising and online scheduling, he made it easy for them to set up appointments at the moment they were looking for relief.
 His business soared, and he now operates the largest independently owned massage center in Northern Virginia.